oxfamamerica/django-media-explorer/README.rst

 How it works
 ************

-Add the MediaField and RichTextField fields to your model.
+Add the MediaImageField, MediaField and RichTextField fields to your model.

 ::